mikewesthad/phaser-3-tilemap-blog-posts/posts/post-5/README.md

 ![](./images/matter-collisions-optimized.gif)

-_↳ The shapes are flickering when they collide with each other and they are turning purple when they hit the floor._
+_↳ The shapes light up when they collide with each other, and they turn purple when they hit the floor._

 Here's a [CodeSandbox starter project](https://codesandbox.io/s/kw73yy6375) that matches what we did last time.
-I'd recommend opening that up and coding along there (there's a comment towards the bottom of the file that shows you where to start coding along).
-The setup is almost exactly the same:
+I'd recommend opening that up and coding along.
+There's a comment towards the bottom of the file that shows you where to start coding.
+The setup is the same as last time:

 1. We create a renderer and engine.
 2. We create some different shaped bodies that will bounce around the world.
-3. We add some static bodies - bodies that are unable to move or rotate - to act as the world.
+3. We add some static bodies - bodies that are unable to move or rotate - to act as obstacles.
 4. We add everything to the world and kick off the renderer & engine loops.

-The difference is that we added a new module alias at the top of the file, `Events`:
+To start listening for collisions, we need to add a new module alias at the top of the file, `Events`:

 ```js
 import { Engine, Render, World, Bodies, Body, Events } from "matter-js";